WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_25.md

 It shall be made, with all these utensils, out of a talent of pure gold.

 ###### 40
-And see that you make them after the pattern for them, which is being shown you on the mountain. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And see that you make them after the pattern for them, which is being shown you on the mountain.

 ***